Toowoomba - West

 Toowoomba - West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 38 projects that could potentially impact this region.
+AreaSearch has identified 38 potential impactful projects.
 Notable ones are Glenvale Town Centre, Gainsborough Lodge, Alford Grove, and Glenvale Road Townhouses.
-The following details projects expected to have the greatest influence.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.